So You're Thinking About Hosting a Con...

 If doing the charity auction after the banquet, move right along to it while folks are still fresh and it’s not too late.
 Some conventions have a break so people can change clothes before the auction.
 This was a good idea when we had scads of stuff to auction and auctions ran for hours.
 However, these days our auctions seldom last longer than an hour.
 So consider going straight into the auction portion of the evening to maximize your audience and keep the evening from running too long.

 You may also want to combine your art and charity auctions.
-Further, you may want to move them both to Sunday morning (after the brunch).
+Further, you may want to have them both on the last day of the con.
 Just give yourself enough time to process payments from auction winners before you have to break down the room to move out.

-You will need to provide a break in your schedule of 1½ hours or so if people must find their own lunch, 2 hours if people must find their own dinner.
+Provide a break in your schedule of about 90 minutes if people must find their own lunch, 2 hours if people must find their own dinner.
+Adjust based on how close restaurants are at your hotel.

 Remember to plan time for talent show prep, when other fans must be out of the meeting room.